Table of Contents

 This is where select principles from data mesh become useful in shaping a scalable data product strategy.
 Data mesh promotes decentralization by giving the teams closest to the data, and the problems it’s meant to solve, ownership of their respective data products.

-Decentralization refers specifically to operational responsibility not infrastructure.
+Decentralization refers specifically to operational responsibility, not infrastructure.
 What’s in scope is assigning data product ownership to domain-aligned teams, enabling self-service access and management, and enforcing shared standards for consistency, security, and governance.

 What’s not in scope is rebuilding the entire platform into a fully decentralized mesh, distributing infrastructure operations across all domains, or implementing complex federated compute layers.